peterihimire/qasetech-task/README.md

 ## Installation

 1. Clone the repository:

     ```sh
     git clone https://github.com/peterihimire/qasetech-task.git
     ```

 2. Change directory into the project folder:

     ```sh
     cd qasetech-task
     ```

 3. Install dependencies:

     ```sh
     npm install
     ```

 4. Set up the environment variables (See Environment Variables):

-    Create a .env file in the root directory and add copy contents of .env.example to your created .env file.
+    Create a `.env` file in the root directory and copy contents of `.env.example` to your created `.env` file.

     ```sh
     cp .env.example .env
     ```

+## Environment Variables

+The project requires several environment variables to be configured.
+Here’s a brief overview of each:

+- `MONGO_URI`: MongoDB connection string.
+- `JWT_SECRET`: Secret key for signing JWT tokens.
+- `COOKIE_SECRET`: Secret key for signing cookies.
+- `PORT`: Port number where the server will run.

+Ensure these variables are set in your `.env` file as specified in the [Installation](#installation) section.

 ## Running the Server

 1. Start the server:

     ```sh
     npm start